PerformanceEstimation/PEPit/docs/source/contributing.rst

 - is aligned with the documentation.

-- is also mentioned in the ``whatsnew'' section of the documentation.
+- is also mentioned in the ``whatsnew`` section of the documentation.

 Adding a new function or operator class
 ---------------------------------------